senecajs/senecajs.org/src/pages/get-started/index.md

 null { answer: 3 }
 ```

 The first two `.act` calls both match the `role: math, cmd: sum` action pattern.
-Next, the integer-only action pattern `role: math, cmd: sum, integer: true` is defined.
+Next, the code defines the integer-only action pattern `role: math, cmd: sum, integer: true`.
 After that, the third call to
-`.act` gos with the `role: math, cmd: sum` action, but the fourth goes with `role: math, cmd: sum,
+`.act` goes with the `role: math, cmd: sum` action, but the fourth goes with `role: math, cmd: sum,
 integer: true`.
 This code also demonstrates that you can chain `.add` and `.act` calls together.
 This code is available in the [sum-integer.js][] file.

 The ability to easily extend the behavior of your actions by matching more specific kinds of
 messages is an easy way to handle new and changing requirements.
 This applies both while your project is in
 development and when it is live and needs to adapt.
 It also has the advantage that you do not need
 to modify existing code.
-It's much safer to add new code to handle
-special cases.
-In a production system you won't even need to do a re-deploy.
-Your existing services
-can stay running as they are.
+It's much safer to add new code to handle special cases.
+In a production system, you won't even need to do a re-deploy.
+Your existing services can stay running as they are.
 All you need to do is start up your new service.

-## Code Re-use with Patterns
+## Using patterns for code re-use
 Action patterns can call other action patterns to get their work done.
-Let's modify our example
+Let's modify our sample
-code to use this approach.
+code to use this approach:

 ``` js
 var seneca = require( 'seneca' )()